Bayesian Active Learning for Discrete Latent Variable Models: Input-Output Hidden Markov Models (IO-HMM)

-Input-Output Hidden Markov Models (IO-HMMs) \cite{bengio_input_1995} are extensions of standard HMMs.
-A standard HMM has $K$ discrete states and at each time step $t$ the observed output, $y_t$, depends only on the current state, $z_t \in \{1,..K\}$.
-The states themselves have Markovian transitions between them.
-As shown in Fig.~\ref{fig:glmhmm}A, IO-HMMs have an additional component: an external input is presented at every time step, $\vx_t \in \mathbb{R}^D$.
-As a result, state transitions and observations can be conditioned on the input at the current time step.
-Also known as GLM-HMMs in the neuroscience literature \cite{escola_hidden_2011, calhoun_unsupervised_2019, ashwood_mice_2021, bolkan_stone}, these models allow transitions and observations to be generated by state-dependent generalized linear models (GLMs).
+The Input-Output Hidden Markov Model (IO-HMM) represents a powerful extension of the standard HMM \cite{bengio_input_1995}.
+A standard HMM has $K$ discrete states, a fixed transition matrix that describes the probability of transitions between states, and a distribution over outputs for each state.
+Crucially, at each time step $t$, the observed output $y_t$ in a standard HMM depends only on the current state, $z_t \in \{1,..K\}$.
+IO-HMMs have an additional component: an external input vector presented at every time step: $\vx_t \in \mathbb{R}^D$.
+As a result, both state transitions and observations can depend on the input vector.

-Here, we consider the Bernoulli IO-HMM, which assumes that the outputs are binary, $y_t \in \{0,1\}$, and are produced according to state-specific GLM weights, $\vw_k \in \mathbb{R}^D$:
+Recent work in neuroscience has focused on a class of IO-HMMs in which the input-output mapping is parametrized by a generalized linear model (GLM), resulting in a model known as the GLM-HMM \cite{escola_hidden_2011,calhoun_unsupervised_2019,ashwood_mice_2021,bolkan_stone}.
+Here, we consider the Bernoulli GLM-HMM, which assumes that the outputs are binary, $y_t \in \{0,1\}$, and are produced according to state-specific GLM weights, $\vw_k \in \mathbb{R}^D$: